nir0s/ghost/README.md

 NOTE: `--passphrase` and `--stash` can be supplied via the `GHOST_STASH_PATH` and `GHOST_PASSPHRASE` env vars.

 NOTE: The default backend for the CLI is TinyDB.
-If you want to use the SQLAlchemy backend, you must either provide the `--stash` and `--backend` flags with every command or set the `--GHOST_STASH_PATH` and `--GHOST_BACKEND` env vars after having initialized the stash.
-Not providing the stash path and the backend will make ghost fail misrebly.
+If you want to use the SQLAlchemy backend, you must either provide the `--stash` and `--backend` flags with every command or set the `GHOST_STASH_PATH` and `GHOST_BACKEND` env vars after having initialized the stash.
+Not providing the stash path and the backend will result in ghost failing misrebly.

 ### Directly from Python